AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 The character `^` returns the value of an expression, in this case the value of the variable `weights`.

 Similarly, we need to define methods to assign a value to the `bias` variable and to read its content.
-The method `bias:` can be defined as:
+The method `bias:` is defined as follow:

 ~~~~~~~
 Neuron>>bias: aNumber
 	bias := aNumber
 ~~~~~~~

-And read access to the variable `bias` is provided by:
+And reading the variable `bias` is provided by:

 ~~~~~~~
 Neuron>>bias
 	^ bias
 ~~~~~~~

 So far, we have defined the class `Neuron` which contains two variables (`weights` and `bias`), and 4 methods (`weights:`, `weights`, `bias:`, and `bias`).
 We now need to define the logic of our perceptron by applying a set of input values and obtaining the output value.
-Let's add a `feed:` method to do just that:
+Let's add a `feed:` method that does exactly this computation:

 ~~~~~~~
 Neuron>>feed: inputs